SmartArray/is-not-odd/README.md

 > Returns true if the given number is odd, and is an integer that does not exceed the JavaScript MAXIMUM_SAFE_INTEGER.

-Please consider following this project's author, [Jon Schlinkert](https://github.com/jonschlinkert), and consider starring the project to show your :heart: and support.
+Please consider following this project's author, [Yoshi Jaeger](https://github.com/YoshiJaeger), and consider starring the project to show your :heart: and support.

 ## Install